 Describe the moment you first got a feel for success?

-Academically, my greatest achievement to date was being able to formally graduate this year, after delays due to the Covid-19 pandemic.
-It was amazing to be able to share the celebration with my family, and finally get to wear the infamous cap and gown, something I has worked so hard for!
+Academically, my greatest achievement to date was being able to formally graduate after delays due to the Covid-19 pandemic.
+It was amazing to be able to share the celebration with my family, and finally get to wear the infamous cap and gown, which was something I had worked so hard for!

 Do you have any advice for aspiring young females?